shieldgenerator7/Ersatzica/World/MagicItems.md

 An orange feather that grants powers to all hats it gets pierced through.
 The wearer of these hats becomes a cat if they are not already a cat.

+The effect activates when they put the hat on.
+The effect does not automatically end when they take the hat off.
+The effect ends when they are not wearing the hat and desire to return to their original form.

 # Cuffs of ?

 Cat?